 - 5.1 Not only European Customs legislation contains measures taken to tighten security on the cross-border movement of goods in and out of the European Union.
 Several Regulations have been introduced in the area of Air transport security.
 This legislation falls under the responsibility of the Directorate General Transport and Energy of the European Commission (DG Tren).
 The legislation on the basic principles is embodied in Regulation 2320/2002.
 The main objective of this Regulation is to prevent acts of unlawful interference with civil aviation.
 The Regulation is based on the security provisions of ECAC's Document 30 and ICAO's Annex 17 on security.
 The implementing provisions on the details are specified in Regulation 820/2008 and Decision 4333/2008. - 5.2 The aviation security Regulations and Decision require cargo (export) to be screened unless the appropriate controls have been applied by a Regulated Agent, Known Consignor or, for cargo only flights, an Account Consignor.
 Measures should be also taken to protect the consignments until they are loaded on to an aircraft.
-The qualification, criteria and tasks for Regulated Agents, Known Consignors and Account Consignors are stated in the Regulations and the Decision.
+The qualification, criteria and tasks for Regulated Agents, Known Consignors and Account Consignors are stated in the Regulations and the Decision. - 5.3 There are similarities between the Customs AEO security and safety and the air transport security Regulated agent/Known consignor/Account consignor.
+Often the same companies may apply for both AEO and Regulated agent/Known consignor status.
+The disadvantages of separate, complete assessments means that trade is faced with double checks with the result of higher administrative burden.
+While one system cannot replace the other, as the systems and their objectives are not identical, it would facilitate trade if the different certification processes were more attuned to one another.
+Some differences that are due to the inherent purpose of the legislation will however always remain but shouldn't lead to an increase of burden for economic operators.

-&lt;sup>27 http://ec.europa.eu/taxation\customs/common/elearning/aeo/index\en.htm
+26 http://ec.europa.eu/taxation_customs/common/elearning/aeo/index_en.htm